open-eio/Open-Pipe-Kit-Project/README.md

 phant | database | prototype |  https://github.com/open-eio/opk-phant-cli | Pipe database driver that sends data to a Phant service like http://data.sparkfun.com.
 [Phant project page here](http://phant.io/) temper1 | sensor | prototype | http://github.com/open-eio/opk-temper1-cli | For the temper1 USB temperature sensor

+## Recommended Hardware

+OPK will run on Linux-capable devices.
+So far, most of our development has focused on the Raspberry Pi; but the approach should work on a variety of Linux platforms (including: your laptop, the Beagle Bone Black, etc) with slight modifications.

+We're keeping a list of 'recommended hardware' [here](https://github.com/open-eio/Open-Pipe-Kit-Project/wiki/Recommended-Hardware).